nuno-agostinho/psichomics/README.md

 * Developers and other contributors

 ## Install and start running
-This package is not available in [Bioconductor](https://www.bioconductor.org) yet.
+This package is not yet available in [Bioconductor](https://www.bioconductor.org).
 To install and start using this program, follow these steps:

 1. [Install R](https://www.r-project.org/)
 2. Open [RStudio](https://www.rstudio.com/products/rstudio) (or open a console,